View Source Welcome

 You can learn more about function components in the Phoenix.Component module.
 At the end of the day, they are a useful mechanism to reuse markup in your LiveViews.

-However, sometimes you need to compartmentalize or reuse more than markup.
-Perhaps you want to move part of the state or part of the events in your LiveView to a separate module.
+However, sometimes you need to compartmentalize or reuse more than just markup.
+Perhaps you want to move part of the state or some of the events in your LiveView to a separate module.
 For these cases, LiveView provides Phoenix.LiveComponent, which are rendered using live_component/1:

 <.live_component module={UserComponent} id={user.id} user={user} />